JWock82/Pynite/README.md

 # PyNite
 A structural and mechanical engineering finite element library for Python.
-Not much to see here yet.
-This project is picking up a little steam, but still not ready yet.
-Hopefully soon.
-Come back later and check it out.
+This project has very basic functionality and is still buggy at this point.
+No documentation is available yet either.
+A very basic textbook example has been successfully run though, and more features as well as documentation will be coming soon.